 What Is Keyword Research?

-Keyword research is the process of discovering and analysing the search terms that people type into Google when looking for products, services, or information related to your business.
+Keyword research is the process of finding and analysing the search terms people type into Google when they are looking for products, services, or information related to your business.

 It answers the most fundamental question in SEO: what are your potential customers actually searching for?

-Keyword research transforms guesswork into a data-driven strategy.
-It tells you exactly which pages to create, what topics to write about, and which queries to prioritise for maximum return.
+Keyword research turns guesswork into a data-driven strategy.
+It helps you decide which pages to create, what topics to write about, and which queries to prioritise first.

 Why Keywords Still Matter in 2026